hallba/ChatBot/DEVELOPMENT.md

 * LUIS_KEY = LUIS key
 * AZURE_STORAGE_ACCOUNT = blob storage account
 * AZURE_STORAGE_ACCESS_KEY = key for storage account

+Optionally, the following variables can be set if a cosmos DB is available

+* AZURE_COSMOSDB_URL = URI for the cosmos DB
+* AZURE_COSMOSDB_KEY = Key for cosmos db

+If these are set, conversations will have better history and the bot will use less memory (as information is stored in the external database).
+This also minimises the chances of a new deployment causing your session memory to be lost.

 Setting any more variables risks the deployed bot giving cryptic 500 errors due to clashes between application settings and automatically set variables.